balena-labs-projects/connector/README.md

-# balena-blocks/transport
+# balena-blocks/connector

 Intelligently connect data sources with data sinks in block-based balena applications.
-The `transport` block is a docker image that runs [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and code to find other services running on the device, and intelligently connect them.
+The `connector` block is a docker image that runs [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and code to find other services running on the device, and intelligently connect them.

 ## Features